-Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four.
-Here’s Who Leads Them (Besides Sister Jean)
+Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 “During his first six seasons in Rogers Park, the Naperville, Ill., native has changed the program’s culture and reestablished recruiting in the Chicago area, all while also successfully navigating the transition to the Missouri Valley Conference,” reads Moser’s current Loyola-Chicago athletics biography.
 “Loyola’s 57 wins over the last three seasons are the most over a three-year period in three decades.”

-In 2015, Moser led the Ramblers to the 2015 College Basketball Invitational title in Loyola’s first postseason berth since 1985, guiding it to seven wins over Power 5, Big East or Mountain West conference schools.
+In 2015, Moser led the Ramblers to the 2015 College Basketball Invitational title in Loyola’s first postseason berth since 1985, guiding it to seven wins over Power 5, Big East, and Mountain West conference schools.
 He also posted the most wins since 1985 (24) and helped Loyola earn its first Associated Press top 25 votes since it went all the way to the Sweet 16 in 1985, according to Loyola athletics.

-Last year, Moser guided the Ramblers to an 18-win season and their best placement in the MVC standings since affiliating with the conference, besides defeating strong teams in Washington State and San Diego State, Loyola athletics reported.
+Last year, Moser guided the Ramblers to an 18-win season and their best placement in the MVC standings since affiliating with the conference and defeating strong teams in Washington State and San Diego State, Loyola athletics reported.

 Milton Doyle, the first Chicago Public League recruit to go to Loyola in a decade, excelled under Moser’s tutelage and departed as one of the program’s all-time greats.
 (Doyle is now in the NBA.)
 The swiss-army knife of a guard not only became the first player in program history to earn first-team all-MVC accolades but also was the first Rambler since Blake Schilb in 2007 to earn first-team National Association of Basketball Coaches all-district recognition.
 He also was invited to the prestigious Portsmouth Invitational Tournament.
 Doyle finished his career in the top 10 in school history in both points (1,606) and assists (459), according to Loyola athletics.